Skidamek/AutoModpack/README.md

 That's typically all you need to do!
 AutoModpack will automatically create the modpack from your server's mods.

-**Want to customize your modpack further?** Add configs, client-side-only mods, and more? **Check out the [wiki]https://moddedmc.wiki/en/project/automodpack/docs)!** It *hopefully* has all the details you need to tailor AutoModpack to your specific needs.
-If you encounter any issues or have questions, feel free to [join Discord server](https://discord.gg/hS6aMyeA9P) or open an issue on [GitHub](https://github.com/Skidamek/AutoModpack/issues).
+**Want to customize your modpack further?** Add configs, client-side-only mods, and more? **Check out the [wiki](https://moddedmc.wiki/en/project/automodpack/docs)!** It *hopefully* has all the details you need to tailor AutoModpack to your specific needs.
+If you encounter any issues or have questions, feel free to join [Discord server](https://discord.gg/hS6aMyeA9P) or open an issue on [GitHub](https://github.com/Skidamek/AutoModpack/issues).

 Prefer an all-in-one solution?
 You can also use our [modified Fabric installer](https://github.com/Skidamek/AutoModpack-Installer/releases/tag/Latest) which downloads AutoModpack alongside the Fabric loader.